shafkatsaruwar/gradebook/README.md

 2. Add a student:

    ```
-   Please enter the name of a student: John
+   Please enter the name of a student: John Travolta
    Please enter the appropriate grade (0 - 100) for John: 95
    ```

 3. Output:

    ```
-   Grade for John: 95
+   Grade for John Travolta: 95
    Letter Grade: A
    * I understand.
    * I can move on.